 Head over to the Surfshark website to sign up

 If you're after the absolute fastest UK VPN, Hotspot Shield is a great option.
-Tested on our 75Mb UK line, it delivered 71Mbps.
-However, tested on our 600Mbps US line it delivered up to 547Mps – that pretty much means that no matter how fast your connection is, Hotspot Shield can keep up.
+In our testing for our Hotspot Shield review, on our 600Mb UK line it delivered 210Mbps.
+However, tested on our US line it delivered a staggering 410Mbps – so, no matter where you are and what ISP you're using, Hotspot Shield can keep up.

 We'll also note the Hotspot Shield offers a free VPN, but that comes with restrictions such as 500MB a day usage allowance and a 2Mbps speed limit.
 Compared with the figures above, that's going to seem pretty useless.